US supports calls for external ethics probe into OAS chief

 But at least four members — Almagro’s native Uruguay, Antigua and Barbuda, Belize and St. Lucia — have publicly backed draft resolutions that raise concerns about the cost of an external investigation at a time when the 600-employee hemispheric body is under pressure to cut spending.

 Their benchmark is a recent investigation into similar misconduct allegations against the president of the Inter-American Development Bank, Mauricio Claver-Carone, who was accused of having a long-running relationship with his chief of staff.
-The months-long probe by American law firm Davis Polk determined that Claver-Carone had violated ethics rules by favoring the aide, paving the way for the president’s removal.
+The months-long probe by American law firm Davis Polk paved the way for the president’s removal.

 Repeated requests for Almagro’s comment on the possibility of an external probe sent to the secretary general’s press office went unanswered.